m-heck/ProjectManagementApp/Sprint3.md

 	}
 }
 ```

-###Unit Test: updateUserCode() function, allows users to update the code they have allowing to leave and join rooms
+### 3. Unit Test: updateUserCode() function, allows users to update the code they have allowing to leave and join rooms
 Unit Test that allows users to change their information such as code.
 This allows them to change codes and leave rooms.
-We checked it with a value to see if it changeed.
+We checked it with a value to see if it changed.

 ```
 func TestUpdateUserCode(t *testing.T) {
 	// Initialize Gin context